Server-Side Caching

 Use @cacheControl for fields that should usually be cached with the same settings.
 If caching settings might change at runtime, you can use the dynamic method.

-Important: Apollo Server assigns each response a maxAge equal to the lowest maxAge among included fields.
+Important: Apollo Server assigns each GraphQL response a maxAge equal to the lowest maxAge among included fields.
 If any field has a maxAge of 0, the response will not be cached at all.

 Similarly, Apollo Server sets a response's scope to PRIVATE if any included field is PRIVATE.